MangoTools/gsl1680/README.md

 **-new_scroll** allows to use a single finger to do scrolling.

-Full command line in my case:
+Full command line I put in my /etc/rc.local file in order to have the driver lunched at startup

 gpio export 88 output

-./gslx680 -res 480x272 -gpio /sys/class/gpio/gpio88/value /dev/ic2-1 ./touchscreen.fw
+/bin/gslx680 -res 480x272 -gpio /sys/class/gpio/gpio88/value /dev/ic2-1 /etc/gslx680/touchscreen.fw

 ## More info about this chip ##